 Electronic Health Records advancing clinical trials for paediatric glomerular disease: are we there yet?

 L Plumb, D Nitsch

+Word count main text: 974

 For paediatric nephrologists used to dealing with rarities, glomerular disorders can be considered one of the more ‘common’ manifestations of kidney disease in children and young people (CYP).
 Nephrotic syndrome, affecting 2 to 7 per 100,000 children (1), may be one of the first nephrological encounters for many paediatricians in training, thus sealing the fate of many a future nephrologist.
 Glomerular disease also accounts for a significant proportion of long-term injury, contributing 5-14% of all chronic kidney disease (CKD) and 15-29% of end-stage kidney disease (ESKD) worldwide (2).
 Despite its relative frequency, therapeutic advances in paediatric glomerular disease have not been forthcoming.
-Small patient numbers, particularly when stratified by disease-type or biopsy findings, limit the power achievable within a clinical trial to detect a clinically significant difference: for example, a sample size of 348 patients would be needed to identify a 20% reduction in a baseline protein:creatinine ratio from 150mg/mmol between two study groups, not accounting for attrition.
+Small patient numbers limit the power achievable within a clinical trial to detect a clinically significant difference: for example, a sample size of 348 patients would be needed to identify a 20% reduction in a baseline protein:creatinine ratio from 150mg/mmol between two study groups, not accounting for attrition.
 As such, it is of no surprise that children are often recruited alongside adults in therapeutic trials, although it is unclear how generalisable results are to the paediatric population.
 One systematic review identified 27 paediatric-specific clinical trials, accounting for 2.6% of all nephrology studies and 0.9% of all paediatric-specific studies (3).

 Clearly, adequately powered clinical trials are required to determine the most effective strategies to prevent disease progression in children, not least for those with glomerular disease.
 But how can we identify sufficient numbers of eligible participants in an efficient and cost-effective manner?
 In an article in the Journal of the American Society of Nephrology (JASN), Denburg and colleagues offer a solution that’s been under our noses for some time: the (almost) ubiquitous electronic health record (EHR) (4).
 In the article, Denburg et al. described the development of a computational phenotype from data elements identified in the medical records and clinical encounters of 231 confirmed cases of paediatric glomerular disease.
 An iterative approach was then undertaken to test the rule-based algorithm using blinded, structured chart reviews: first in a single centre with subsequent validation across 8 additional tertiary hospitals.
 During this period of refinement, the team modified the algorithm requirements for overactive codes (‘acute glomerulonephritis’) and removed those triggering high false positive counts (‘glomerulosclerosis’); the result is a digital phenotype comprising clinical encounters (>=3 nephrology reviews), diagnostics and kidney biopsy procedure codes that has a high overall sensitivity (96%), specificity (93%) and negative predictive value (97%) for detecting glomerular disease.

-This study describes an exciting development in the attempt to derive ‘meaningful use’ of routinely collected medical record data.
-Use of robust, computational phenotypes to identify disease-specific cohorts could not only accelerate identification of potential participants for clinical trials but has the potential to enable near ‘real-time’ data capture on the epidemiology and health care utilisation of these patients.
-This study has several key strengths including the thorough and iterative approach taken to develop the multi-dimensional phenotype, its validation across several tertiary hospitals as well as prioritising sensitivity to avoid exclusion of glomerular subpopulations.
-Additionally, promoting use of this phenotype through a public repository will support standardisation of research populations for international comparison.
+Unfortunately, the data published in the paper are not entirely transparent as total patient numbers used for validation quoted in the abstract do not match those given in the tables.
+Nevertheless, in theory, the use of robust computational phenotypes to identify disease-specific cohorts could accelerate identification of potential participants for clinical trials.